pasinduljay/minikube-installataion-for-ubuntu/README.md

-# Minikube Installation on Azure VM _OR_ Locally on Ubuntu Using Docker Driver
+# Minikube Installation on Ubuntu Using Docker Driver

 ## 1. 🖥️💡 Pre-Requirements for Azure VM